 Fermentation & Maturation: Hand picked fruit was crushed into open vats and plunged twice daily to ensure maximum extraction.
 The wine was pressed out and transferred into French oak of which 30% was new.
 20 months later the wine was lightly egg white fined and bottled with minimal filtration.

-1999 in the Hunter Valley had cool conditions that allowed fruit to ripen slowly.
-This full bodied Shiraz exhibits spicy, pepper and berryfruit aromas with well-integrated oak.
-The palate is a wonderful combination of concentrated fruit and subtle oak leading to a very long finish.
+This full-bodied Shiraz exhibits spicy, pepper and berry fruit aromas with well-integrated oak.
+The palate is a winderful combination of concentrated fruit and subtle oak leading to a very long finish.
 The wine has fine grain tannins, which provides it with great structure.

 Cellaring estimate: This wine has all the characteristics that are required for further long term cellaring.